 Access & Support – Aged Care & Disability

-Access and Support services provide short term support for frail older people, younger people with a disability (not eligible for the National Disability Insurance Scheme), and their carers, who need help to stay living at home and who:
+Access and Support services provide short term support for the elderly, younger people with a disability (who are not eligible for the National Disability Insurance Scheme), and their carers, who need help to stay at home and who:

 - have diverse needs or circumstances

-- need help to understand the range of support services that may be available
+- need help with understanding the range of support services that may be available

 - culturally and linguistically diverse

 - living in a rural or remote area